fbpx

 • Acoustic paint: These are sound absorbing paints that can easily be sprayed on ceiling surfaces.

-• Raised floor systems: This is a system that allows to create a plenum space between the existing ceiling and a new suspended ceiling.
-This space can be filled with sound-absorbing materials to boost the inherent absorption characteristics created by the air space.omers to sleep, leading to dissatisfaction and poor customer service.
+• Raised floor systems: This is a system that allows creating a plenum space between the existing ceiling and a new suspended ceiling.
+This space can be filled with sound-absorbing materials to boost the inherent absorption characteristics created by the air space.

 Wall considerations: